 Looking at increased comfort, cost and power usage, and taking health into consideration, the most effective heating option is a radiant heat source, such as floor heating.
 Radiant heaters are the most energy effective because they heat up objects and not the air, your home retains heat much better than air heating which is evaporated rapidly.

 Radiant Heating means no circulation of allergens in the air, which is advantageous to people suffering from allergies and respiratory conditions.
 Warmer floors inhibit the growth of certain viruses, molds, and dust mites in your home.

 Heaters are hidden, promoting a safe living environment for children and pets in your home, with no hot surfaces that can be touched and no risks of electrical shock.

 An interesting fact is that 1kW of electric floor heating will be more efficient and cheaper to run than a 1 kW conventional heater, due to the even spread of radiant heat over the floor surface.

-Electric floor heating systems are easily and quickly installed directly underneath the floor surface, including existing carpeting and laminate flooring.
+Speedheat electric floor heating systems are easily and quickly installed directly underneath the floor surface.
+This includes existing carpeting and laminate flooring.

 Pros and Cons

 We’ve summarised the pros and cons of the most popular home heating systems, taking all these factors into consideration.